openstack/neutron-specs/specs/liberty/rbac-networks.rst

 attach to networks - not how they attach or what happens afterwards.

-To keep things simple, this will be a whitelist-only model to begin with. i.e. the permission column can't be a negative that states a certain tenant can't do something.
+To keep things simple, this will be a whitelist-only model to begin with. i.e. the action column can't be a negative that states a certain tenant can't do something.

 Tenants will be able to delete ports on networks they own even if the port does